 - Monitor your credit reports.
 As mentioned already, it’s a good idea to regularly monitor your credit reports for accuracy.
 If you do encounter errors on your credit reports, take the time to dispute them.

 While you can get a free copy of your credit reports from AnnualCreditReport.com, you won’t actually see your scores.
 Fortunately, there are plenty of ways to get a free look at your credit score.

 For example, many of the top rewards credit cards offer a free FICO score on your monthly credit card statement.
 Capital One’s CreditWise program and Chase’s Credit Journey are also available to all consumers whether you’re a customer or not, and both let you see a version of your TransUnion credit score.

 The bottom line

-While there are outside factors that can make building good credit a challenge, you may have more power than you think when it comes to your credit score.
+That said, you have more power than you think when it comes to your credit score.
 Pay your bills early or on time, don’t max out your accounts and keep an eye on your credit reports for errors, and you should be on your way to better credit in no time.

 “Long-term and consistent positive financial habits are the best way to ensure a good credit score,” adds Griffin.